deepanshs/csdmpy/docs/startFromScratch/new_dimensions.rst

 How to add instances of Dimension class
 ---------------------------------------

-In the previous section, we create a new dataset using,
+In the previous section, we created a new dataset using

 .. doctest::

     >>> import csdmpy as cp
     >>> new_data = cp.new(description='A new test dimension dataset')

-In this section, we will add dimension objects to this dataset.
+In this section, we illustrate, adding dimension objects to a csdm instance.
 An instance of the Dimension class is added using the :meth:`~csdmpy.csdm.CSDM.add_dimension` method of the :ref:`csdm_api` instance.